prebid/prebid.github.io/features/mspa-usnat.md

         1. CA sensitive data 8 maps to US national sensitive data 3
         1. CA sensitive data 9 maps to US national sensitive data 4
         1. Set these fields to NULL: SharingNotice, TargetedAdvertisingOptOutNotice, TargetedAdvertisingOptOut, SensitiveDataProcessingOptOutNotice, SensitiveDataProcessing[8,11]
-        1. KnownChild
+        1. KnownChild - SID 8 does not distinguish between consent for ages 13-16 and under 13, so Prebid will never normalize a positive KnownChild consent.
             1. If CA string KnownChildSensitiveDataConsents[1]=0 and state string KnownChildSensitiveDataConsents[2]=0, then no change – these can be treated as the normalized KnownChildSensitiveDataConsents[1]=KnownChildSensitiveDataConsents[2]=0 (i.e. not a 'known child')
-            1. Let ages 13-16 state their consent, but never take consent from under age 13 - if CA string KnownChildSensitiveDataConsents[1]=2 and CA string KnownChildSensitiveDataConsents[2]=2, then set the normalized KnownChildSensitiveDataConsents[1]=2 and KnownChildSensitiveDataConsents[2]=1
-            1. Otherwise, if normalized KnownChildSensitiveDataConsents[1] or [2] are not yet set, set it to 1 (no consent)
+            1. Otherwise, the SID 8 protocol does not allow Prebid to know if the user is aged 13-16 or under 13, so simply set KnownChildSensitiveDataConsents[1] or [2] both to 1 (no consent)
         1. All other fields passthrough.
     1. Normalization for Virginia (SID 9)
         1. Set these fields to NULL: SharingOptOutNotice, SharingOptOut, SensitiveDataLimitUseNotice, SensitiveDataProcessingOptOutNotice, SensitiveDataProcessing[9-12]
+        1. KnownChild:  - SID 9 does not distinguish between consent for ages 13-16 and under 13, and the VA state laws define a child as being under 13, so Prebid will never normalize a positive KnownChild consent.
-        1. KnownChild: If the value is 1 or 2, treat these to be:
+            1. If the SID 9 KnownChildSensitiveDataConsents value is 1 or 2, normalize to SID 7 KnownChildSensitiveDataConsents[1 and 2]=1 (no consent)
-            1. KnownChildSensitiveDataConsents[2]=1 (no consent for under age 13)
-            1. KnownChildSensitiveDataConsents[1]=0 (n/a for ages 13-16)
+            1. If the SID 9 KnownChildSensitiveDataConsents value is 0, assume the user is not a child and normalize to SID 7 KnownChildSensitiveDataConsents[1 and 2]=0 (N/A)
         1. All other fields passthrough.
     1. Normalization for Colorado (SID 10)
         1. Set these fields to NULL: SharingOptOutNotice, SharingOptOut, SensitiveDataLimitUseNotice, SensitiveDataProcessingOptOutNotice, SensitiveDataProcessing[8-12]
+        1. KnownChild - SID 10 does not distinguish between consent for ages 13-16 and under 13, so Prebid will never normalize a positive KnownChild consent.

-        1. KnownChild: If the value is 1 or 2, treat these to be:
+        1. If the SID 10 KnownChildSensitiveDataConsents value is 1 or 2, normalize to SID 7 KnownChildSensitiveDataConsents[1 and 2]=1 (no consent)
-        1. KnownChildSensitiveDataConsents[2]=1 (no consent for under age 13)
-        1. KnownChildSensitiveDataConsents[1]=0 (n/a for ages 13-16)
+        1. If the SID 10 KnownChildSensitiveDataConsents value is 0, assume the user is not a child and normalize to SID 7 KnownChildSensitiveDataConsents[1 and 2]=0 (N/A)
         1. All other fields passthrough.
     1. Normalization for Utah (UT) (SID 11)
         1. UT sensitive data 1,2 maps straight through to US National 1,2